felixnorden/coffeebreak/README.md

-## CoffeeBreak
+# CoffeeBreak
 The application that boosts **YOUR** productivity!
-> CoffeeBreak is the app of the century
+> "CoffeeBreak is the app of the century"
-- Abraham Lincoln
+\- Abraham Lincoln

 ## Installation
 Provide code examples and explanations of how to get the project.